HarshaPrimeTrainings/spring_boot_microservices_55/README.md

 }
 ``

-- Check the credntials If still same error do below steps.
+Check the credentials.
+If still the error persists then follow below steps:
-From left sidebar select Users menu and in Details tab Fill the following fields:
+- From the left sidebar, select the Users menu.
+In the Details tab, fill in the following fields:
 	- Email
 	- Switch Email verified control to On
 - From left sidebar select Authentication menu and in Required actions tab Disable these actions:
 	- Verify Profile